Locked Polyomino Tilings: Tromino Tilings

 \begin{proof} As before, we may assume without loss of generality that $mn$ is divisible by 3 and both $m$ and $n$ are at least 2.

-\ipnc{.2}{TriominoConnectivityProofEasy}{ Steps required to make all 3-ominoes horizontal in a $2 \times n$ grid.}
+\ipnc{.16}{TriominoConnectivityProofEasy}{ Steps required to make all 3-ominoes horizontal in a $2 \times n$ grid.}

-If $m = 2$, then we show that we can transition from any partition to a partition in which all 3-ominoes are horizontal.
+If $m = 2$, then we show that we can transition from any tiling to a tiling in which all 3-ominoes are horizontal.
 Indeed, the first column that is not configured this way must be configured according to one of the four cases in Figure \ref{figTriominoConnectivityProof2}.
 As indicated by the arrows, we can reconfigure these 3-ominoes to be horizontal in at most 2 moves.
 Continuing inductively, we can eventually make all 3-ominoes horizontal.

-\ipnc{.2}{TriominoConnectivityProof}{ All possible cases of what the frontier could look like in transitioning to an all-vertical tiling of a $3 \times n$ grid.}
+\ipnc{.16}{TriominoConnectivityProof}{ All possible cases of what the frontier could look like in transitioning to an all-vertical tiling of a $3 \times n$ grid.}

-If $m = 3$, we analogously transition to a partition in which 3-ominoes are \emph{vertical}. in Figure \ref{figTriominoConnectivityProof3} exhaustively lists all possible cases of what the neighborhood around the first column that is not a 3-omino could look like.
+If $m = 3$, we analogously transition to a tiling in which all 3-ominoes are \emph{vertical}.
+Figure \ref{figTriominoConnectivityProof3} exhaustively lists all possible cases of what the neighborhood around the first column that is not a 3-omino could look like.
 We leave it to the reader to verify that it is always possible to make this column into a vertical 3-omino in at most 3 recombination moves. \end{proof}

 The smallest nontrivial case that is not covered by this theorem is $m = 6$ and $n = 4$.
-Already here there are locked 3-omino tilings.
+Already here there are locked 3-omino tilings---up to isomorphism, there are 7 distinct tilings.
 We conjecture that locked tilings exist whenever Theorem \ref{thmTriominoConnected} does not apply, i.e., whenever $m$ is divisible by 3 (which is without loss of generality), $m \geq 6$, and $n \geq 4$.
 It is tedious to prove a statement like this as, even though 3-omino tilings are plentiful, they are largely unstructured and difficult to find, especially when $m$ or $n$ is odd.
-We can, however, obtain a weaker result, replacing the number 4 with 100.
+With not to much difficulty, we can obtain a weaker result, replacing the number 4 with 100.
+This at least shows that there are no grid dimension parity obstructions to producing locked tilings.

-\begin{theorem} For any integers $m$ and $n$ such that $m$ is divisible by 3, $m \geq 6$, and $n \geq 100$, the $m \times n$ grid admits a locked 3-omino tiling. \end{theorem}
+\begin{theorem} For any integers $m$ and $n$ such that $m$ is divisible by 3, $m \geq 6$, and $n \geq 100$, the $m \times n$ grid has a locked 3-omino tiling. \end{theorem}